LGBTQ history in Canada: 1980–1984

 On February 5, 1981, four gay bathhouses in Toronto were raided by the Toronto Police Service in Operation Soap.
-The event is now considered one of the crucial turning points in Canadian LGBT history, as an unprecedented community mobilization — now regarded as the Canadian equivalent of the 1969 Stonewall riots — took place to protest police conduct.
+The event is now considered one of the crucial turning points in Canadian LGBTQ history, as an unprecedented community mobilization — now regarded as the Canadian equivalent of the 1969 Stonewall riots — took place to protest police conduct.
 One of the protest marches during this mobilization is now generally recognized as the first Toronto Pride event.

 In 1982, Canada patriated its Constitution, to which it added the Canadian Charter of Rights and Freedoms.
 Section 15 of the Charter, which guarantees equality "before and under the law" and the "right to the equal protection and equal benefit of the law without discrimination" does not explicitly list sexual orientation, but was designed to be inclusive and allow the courts to find that specific grounds are included.
 In 1995, the Supreme Court of Canada ruled in Egan v Canada that sexual orientation should be read in to Section 15.

 In 1983, the Quebec Gay Archives was established.

 In 1984, Pink Triangle Services becomes the first registered gay charity, later becoming inclusive of all people in the queer community re-branding as PTS a centre for the celebration of sexual and gender diversity.

 In the 1980s, several attempts were made to add sexual orientation into the federal government's Human Rights Act, an amendment that did not take place until 1996.